Last updated on September 22nd, 2022 at 12:13 pm

 No doubt, the GHS has had its challenges, the Ghanaian Cedi is among the top five strongest currencies on the continent.

-History has shown that a decisive crackdown on the black market rate in Ghana helped the country to have a firm control of its local currencies against the US dollar unlike a lot of African countries where the black market FX rate has hijacked the official rate from the Central Bank.
+History has shown that a decisive crackdown on the black market rate in Ghana helped the country to have firm control of its local currencies against the US dollar unlike a lot of African countries where the black market FX rate has hijacked the official rate from the Central Bank.

-Botswana Pula (5)
+6) Botswana Pula

 When Nigeria’s economic data has failed to transform the living standard of its over 200 million people while the leadership continues to plunder the country into a generational debt, Botswana, a less popular country in global politics continues to stabilise its economy and currency.